 On 1 December 2016, a transaction comprising the acquisition of 100% of shares in RLPL by PKO Leasing was closed.
 Furthermore, the Bank's Management Board passed a resolution stating a failure in Meeting the Conditions for the Dividend Payment.
-In consequence, the Bank's profit earned in 2015 and undistributed profits from previous years were distributed in the manner specified in § 2 of the Resolution on the Distribution of Profit, which assumes that the entire profit be earmarked for transfer to the supplementary capital and the other reserve capital, without providing for the payment of a dividend.
+In consequence, the Bank's profit earned in 2015 and undistributed profits from previous years were distribution in the manner specified in § 2 of the Resolution on the Distribution of Profit, which assumes that the entire profit be earmarked for transfer to the supplementary capital and the reserve capital, without providing for the payment of a dividend.

-Therefore, in 2016 the Bank retained the entire undistributed profits from previous years (PLN 1 250.1 million worth of the undistributed profits from 2014) and the entire profit earned in 2015 (in the amount of PLN 2 571.1 million), which brought about an increase in the Bank's equity of PLN 3 821.1 million in total.
+Therefore, in 2016 the Bank retained the entire undistributed profits from previous years (PLN 1 250 millions worth of the undistributed profits from 2014) and the entire profit earned in 2015 (in the amount of PLN 2 571.1 millions), which brought about an increase in the Bank's equity of PLN 3 821.1 millions thousand in total.

-According to the Polish Financial Supervision Authority's position of 6 December 2016 on dividend policy, the required level of capital ratios for Bank Polski SA to be allowed to pay dividend out of profit up to 50%, is, respectively:
+According to the Financial Supervision Authority's position of 6 December 2016 on dividend policy, the required level of capital ratios for Bank Polski SA to be allowed to pay dividend out of profit of 50%, is, respectively:

-- total capital ratio TCR = 14.83%, - capital ratio T1 = 14.62%.
+- Total capital ratio TCR = 14.83% - Capital ratio T1 = 14.62%.